vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

-You can also return a `Promise` in the resolve function, so with Webpack 2 + ES2015 syntax you can do:
+You can also return a `Promise` in the factory function, so with Webpack 2 + ES2015 syntax you can do:

 ``` js
 Vue.component(